danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D17: January 27, 2018

+**Today's Progress**: Started pset6 on CS50!
+Relieved to get out of C and into Python.

+### R1D16: January 26, 2018

+**Today's Progress**: Spent some time watching CS50's lectures 5,6 and 7, ready now for pset6!
+Python!

 ### R1D15: January 25, 2018

 **Today's Progress**: Thought I would not have time to code today, but here I am.
 Finished CS50's pset5!